 You should get an eye exam every year even if you don't have symptoms or wear glasses or contact lenses.
 It can help your doctor spot problems like PVD early on, and that can help protect your vision.

-Your doctor will use drops to make your pupils (the holes in the center of your eyes) bigger and use a slit-lamp test to look for signs of PVD.
+Your doctor may use drops to make your pupils (the holes in the center of your eyes) bigger and use a slit-lamp test to look for signs of PVD.
 This is done with a microscope that looks through the front of your eye.
 It can also show if PVD has caused bleeding, a torn retina, or something else that could harm your eyesight.

 Your doctor also may use other tests to make sure the gel hasn't pulled away from your retina.
 These include: